Friendly URL: www.mass.gov/emergencycontraception

 - Clinical Guidelines for IUD Insertion in the Context of Sexual Assault

 For more information or help to schedule timely IUD insertion to prevent pregnancy following sexual assault, contact 617-616-1636 or your local Family Planning Program, community health center or hospital's OB/GYN department.
-Public funding to cover related costs may be available from MA Crime Victim’s Compensation, MDPH Family Planning Program, or the Health Safety Net.
-A Rape Crisis Center or Family Planning Program can also help you access this EC option and/or contraceptive coverage.
+Public funding to cover related costs may be available from MA Crime Victim’s Compensation, MDPH Family Planning Program, or the Health Safety Net, Rape Crisis Centers or Family Planning Program can also help you access this EC option and/or contraceptive coverage.

 - Rape Crisis Counselors can Help Sexual Assault Survivors Access EC at Hospital Emergency Departments